xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES
 ---------------------------------
    -- bug (gil)    Fix bars gradient option when not alpha blending.
 Fixes #1032.
+   -- bug (keith)  Fix xschedule text on single string vertical matrices -- bug (keith)  Fix xmap node level mappings not loading from file correctly -- enh (keith)  Add option to turn model blending off by default in new sequences -- enh (keith)  Detect low proportion duplicate nodes in custom models indicating possible accidental duplication of nodes -- enh (keith)  Ctrl-S works on all tabs as a shortcut to the relevant save button -- enh (keith)  Warn users when they switch to a backup show folder.
+Also highlight in check sequence.
 2017.42  Dec 14, 2017
    -- enh (chris)   Enable automatic application of patch for wxwidgets on linux -- bug (chris)   Separate patches for wxwidgets on linux so can handle fixes for http://trac.wxwidgets.org/ticket/17683